seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 This man may help me to his majesty's ear,
 If he would spend his power.
 God save you, sir.

+**Gentleman**
+And you.

+**HELENA**
 Sir, I have seen you in the court of France.

 **Gentleman**
 I have been sometimes there.

+**HELENA**
+I do presume, sir, that you are not fallen
+From the report that goes upon your goodness;
+An therefore, goaded with most sharp occasions,
+Which lay nice manners by, I put you to
+The use of your own virtues, for the which
+I shall continue thankful. ...

+**Gentleman**
+...
 What's your will?

 **HELENA**
 That it will please you
 To give this poor petition to the king,
 And aid me with that store of power you have
-To come into his presence.
+To come into his presence? ...

 **Gentleman**
+...
 The king's not here.

+**HELENA**
+Not here, sir! ...

+**Gentleman**
+...
+Not, indeed:
 He hence removed last night and with more haste
-Than is his use.
+Than is his use. ...

 **Widow**
 Lord, how we lose our pains!

 **HELENA**
-All’s well that ends well yet,
+ALL'S WELL THAT ENDS WELL yet,
 Though time seem so adverse and means unfit.
 I do beseech you, whither is he gone?